manoverboard/AndrewBoardman/about.md

   triumphs and abominable tragedies?
 What does it mean to design answers?
 And how do we make our connections and commentaries matter?</p><p>These are some of the questions that challenge me and cut across my work and practice.
 I call this site "A to B" because it's what I know.
-I'm leaving "C to Z" to others.</p><p>Who is Andrew Boardman?
-I am a designer, managing a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>.
+(I'm leaving "C to Z" to others.)</p><p>I am a designer and artist who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>.
 Our focus is on helping organizations drive social change through human-centered design and long-term digital strategy.
-The company began in 2002 out of my apartment in Brooklyn.
-My objective is to advance a more humane and sustainable web that is accessible, equitable and durable.
-I send a lot of emails.</p><p>I also draw and write.
-I'm developing a book on design responsibility.
-I recently taught design at Red River College.
-And I write articles and speak on subjects such as technology, authoritarianism, UX and sustainability.</p><p>What else?
+Manoverboard began in 2002 out of my Brooklyn apartment.
+My objective is to advance a more humane and sustainable web that is accessible, equitable and durable.</p><p>I also draw and write.
+I'm working on a book on design responsibility.
+I teach at the University of Manitoba and recently taught at Red River College.
+My primary interest is in subjects such as consciousness, history and visualization.</p><p>What else?
 I cut my teeth designing Barneys New York’s first e-commerce site.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.
-I worked at The Rockefeller Foundation for many years.
-Today, I live in Winnipeg, Canada with my wife, daughter, and three black cats.</p><p>It took about 13.8 billion years for me to get to this sentence.
-If you desire, please go ahead and <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
+I worked at The Rockefeller Foundation for many years.</p><p>It took about 13.8 billion years for me to get to this sentence.
+In this next sentence, you might <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
 meta-description: This is the site of Andrew Boardman.
 Actually, this is the meta description for the about page.
 Designer, writer.
 Founder of studio Manoverboard.